 “How are the candidates?”

 “What candidates?”
-I responded, half-paying attention as I finished the sentence I was working on.
+I responded; half-paying attention as I finished the sentence I was working on.

-“Can you stop typing for a few minutes and actually talk to me…I mean seriously, I am me after all,” the male voice on phone chuckled at himself.
+Marshall raised his voice, “Can you stop typing for a few minutes and actually talk to me—” Laughing at himself he added, “I mean seriously…I am me after all.”

-Adding a period, I saved the document I was working on and got up.
-My youngest son; six years old, was on the couch playing on his iPad during his lunch break.
-He was being taught remotely also; so while I ran my class and did what I needed to do he worked at a little make-shift desk behind me.
+Adding a period, I saved the document, ‘Life’s Puzzle’, and stood up; grabbing my phone off the desk.
+My youngest son; six-years-old, was on the couch playing on his iPad.
+Miss Dunn, his teacher, had just dismissed the students for lunch.
+He was being taught remotely also.
+While I ran my class and did what I needed to do, he worked at a little make-shift desk behind me.

-Not taking his eyes off the screen in front of him, he responded sweetly, “Yes, please.”
+Not taking his eyes off the screen in front of him, he responded sweetly, “Yes please.”